o-ran-sc/o-du-phy/docs/wls-lib.rst

 * **WLS_NumBlocks()** returns number of current available blocks provided by master for a new transfer of data from the slave.

 The **_1()** functions are only needed when using the WLS_Open_Dual().

+The source code and documentation will be updated in the next release to use inclusive engineering terms.